Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_07.md

 TypeScript is generally configured by the special JSON file called ["tsconfig.json"](https://github.com/Microsoft/typescript/wiki/tsconfig.json).

-Angular2-Meteor packages uses a ts-compiler [package](https://github.com/barbatus/ts-compilers) that supports "tsconfig.json" file as well.
+Angular2-Meteor packages use a ts-compiler [package](https://github.com/barbatus/ts-compilers) that supports "tsconfig.json" file as well.
 Just create a file with this name in the root folder of your app, and start adding options you'd like.
 You can read about all possible options [here](https://github.com/Microsoft/TypeScript/wiki/Compiler-Options).